-Having calibrated the model, we can estimate the optimal policy function by standard numerical dynamic programming techniques (see, e.g., Carroll (1992) and Haliassos and Michaelides (2002)) to compute the optimal consumption and asset holding rules.
-Since the time t optimal policy rules depend both on the normalized cash on hand and on the last labor income shock $(\varepsilon{t-1})$ , we numerically integrate out this last variable to have policy rules as a function of the cash on hand only, $^{12}$ obtaining the investment rules $\{b(x), s^d(x), s^i(x)\}$ .
-Moreover, from Equation (5) we can obtain the optimal consumption rule c(x).
+L. Bretscher, et al. / Journal of International Economics xxx (2015) xxx-xxx the time t optimal policy rules depend both on the normalized cash-on-hand and on the last labor income shock ( $\varepsilon{t-1}$ ), we numerically integrate out this last variable to have policy rules as a function of the cash-on-hand only, obtaining the investment rules {b(x), si(x)}.
+Moreover, from Eq.
+(5) we can obtain the optimal consumption rule c(x).